egberts/egberts.github.io-src/content/articles/gentoo-qemu-setup-tiny.md

-title: Gentoo OS for a QEMU guest
+title: A Tiny Gentoo OS as a QEMU guest
 date: 2022-07-22 01:38
-modified: 2022-09-21 09:32
 status: published
 tags: Gentoo, gateway, musl, libmusl, Linux
 category: HOWTO
-summary: How to setup Linux OS for use within a QEMU guest
+summary: How to setup a tiny Linux OS for a QEMU guest OS
-slug: gentoo-qemu-setup
+slug: gentoo-qemu-setup-tiny
 lang: en
 private: False

-How to setup the Gentoo OS from scratch ... within the QEMU VM startup.
+How to setup the Gentoo OS from scratch ... within the QEMU VM startup; this time by making it a tiny one.
+This would be similiar to Damn Small Linux (DSL) distro.

-This would be extremely useful for a home gateway (whose requirement is not entailing MySQL database nor JavaScript-based web browsing or easily hijacked using a `LD_PRELOAD` environment variable.)
+Most useful for embedded system.

 ## Download ISO